Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Conclusions

 \section{Conclusions}

-The striking similarities of processes realized in the He$^{+}+$N$_{2}$ and He$^{+}+$O$_{2}$ collision systems are reported.
-In collisions of helium ions with oxygen and nitrogen molecules the obtained intense atomic and ionic lines are related largely to charge-exchange processes \cite{13m}.
-In both cases, the exited dissociative products (oxygen ion/atom, nitrogen ion/atom) are form through the decay of the highly exited molecule state of the O$_{2}^{+^{\ast }}$ and N$_{2}^{+^{\ast }},$ respectively.
+The striking similarities between the processes realized in the He$^{+}+$N$ _{2}$ and He$^{+}+$O$_{2}$ collision systems have been reported.
+In collisions of helium ions with oxygen and nitrogen molecules, the intense atomic and ionic lines obtained are largely related to charge-exchange processes \cite{13m}.
+In both cases, the excited dissociative products (oxygen ion/atom and nitrogen ion/atom) are formed through the decay of the highly excited molecular states of the O$_{2}^{+^{\ast }}$ and N$ _{2}^{+^{\ast }}$, respectively.